MyHealth.Alberta.ca Network

 • Respect qualities and experiences different from your own.

 • Make your school and classroom free of negative jokes and comments.
+Address negative comments and jokes from students immediately.

-• Use inclusive, affirming and gender-neutral language.
+• Use inclusive and affirming language.

 • Affirm gender and sexual diversity.